 Recently it has been reported that the first Indo-Russia joint projects in the field of artificial intelligence (AI) and the Internet of Things (IoT) are likely to start in 2019.

-Igor Bogachev, CEO of Finnish-Russian digital solutions provider Zyfra, has expressed the possibility of starting the projects in 2019 in an e-mail interview with IANS.
+In an e-mail interview,Igor Bogachev, CEO of Finnish-Russian digital solutions provider Zyfra, has said that the possibility of starting the projects in this year.

-According to him, cooperation between Russia and India in AI and IOT will be much more than a buyer-seller relationship and will involve sharing best practices, knowledge and innovating jointly.
+He indicated that cooperation between Russia and India in AI and IOT will be much more than a buyer-seller relationship and will involve sharing best practices, knowledge and innovating jointly.

 He also noted that metallurgy, transportation, aerospace and petrochemicals are the sectors in India with the most potential to adopt IoT and AI-based solutions.

 Zyfra aims $50 million in India-related deals by 2021

 Earlier, Zyfra announced that it has managed to reach $3 million in contracts with its Indian counterparts in 2018, and the company plans to reach the target of $50 million in India-related deals by 2021.

 They have already signed agreements with various Indian companies, including Spudweb, Abcon Group, Parivartan Automation, Agaram Infotech, Wimerasys, Nortech Trinity and Mascot Tools.